R887645/R887645/README.md

 [View Project](https://github.com/R887645/Nigerian-Car-Market-Analysis)

 ## Let’s Work Together
-I'm open to remote roles, freelance projects, or long-term collaborations where I can use my data and admin skills to add value.
-Let’s connect and explore how I can support your goals with clarity, speed, and insight.
+I’m open to remote Data Analyst, Business Analyst, or Business Intelligence roles, freelance projects, or long-term collaborations.
+If you need someone who can turn data into insights, streamline processes, and help your business make informed decisions, I’m here to help.

 📩 Looking forward to contributing to your next data-driven move!
 Kehindeazeez49@gmail.com